JowoScript/JowoScript/README.md

 	<br>
 	Everything PT JowoScript Technology Indonesia product listing is process because build from zero
 	<br>
-	with experience by muhammad nurcahyo pratomo
+	with experience and love of light by muhammad nurcahyo pratomo
 </strong>
 <br><br>
 <br>